Sennett and Bertha Kirk House: History

 On July 8, 1913, the Garnett Evening Review reported,.
 Sennett Kirk has a force of men at work preparing to move his house to the rear of the premises preparatory to building a handsome new house of modem style and appointments."
 A few days later on July 16, the Review noted, "Ground was broken today for Sennett Kirk's new house.
 Jake Barnett and George Ashburn and their men are preparing to put in the foundations."
 In a front page notice July 31, "A Fine Residence," the newspaper reprinted a report from the Ottawa Herald.
 "George P. Washburn & Son, architects, have drawn the plans for a $15,000 residence at Garnett for Sennett Kirk of the State Savings Bank.
 The building will be the finest in Garnett and will be a three story structure with basement.
 The building will be of wood, and the plans are drawn for the most modem residence in eastern Kansas.
 The location will be at Fourth and Walnut, in the principal residence district of the city."

 Construction of the Kirk House was associated with the development of municipal services in Garnett.
 The town began to supply water in 1890-1891.
 Streets first were paved in 1898.
 Gas service was developed for cooking, heating, and lighting in 1904-05 and the town began producing electricity in 1914.
 With the installation of electric streetlights, Fourth Avenue in front of the Kirk House became the "great white way" of Garnett and Anderson County.

 After the family moved into the new house, the large and stately Colonial Revival residence became a gathering place for the community.
 According to local reminiscences, the Kirks often entertained high school students in their home on significant occasions with refreshments followed by entertainment such as dancing or music in the top floor "ballroom."

 When Mrs. Bertha M. Kirk died intestate on September 14, 1951, the three Kirk children inherited the Kirk House.
 On June 15, 1957, the heirs sold the property to Herman G. and Emma S. Brandenburg.
 The Brandenburgs sold to Effie M. Graham on November 28, 1960.
 Mrs. Graham died at Kansas City, Missouri on October 23, 1970 and her son, William S. Graham inherited the property.

 In March, 1988 Robert Logan and Robert Cugno purchased the property.
 They lived in the house and ran a successful bed and breakfast.

 up to the NRHP nomination date.

 After owning the property for 11 years, they sold to new owners Mike and Eileen Burns.
-Since that time, Mike and Eileen have been diligent to restoring this historical icon to its original grandeur.
-The Graham family has generously loaned many antiques, once owned by third owner of the house Effie Graham, back to The Kirk House.
-Rich, colorful, period wall coverings and décor in the Arts & Crafts motif have been used to continue to evoke a “walking back into the past” atmosphere.
+The Graham family has loaned antiques once owned by third owner of the house Effie Graham, back to The Kirk House.
+Period wall coverings and décor in the Arts & Crafts motif have been used to continue to evoke a "walking back into the past" atmosphere.